Yemen offers reward to catch killers of Saudi diplomat

-SANAA Yemen offered a $25,000 reward on Thursday for help in catching the killers of a Saudi Arabian diplomat, a day after he was gunned down in an attack that security authorities blamed on al Qaeda.
+SANAA Yemen offered a $25,000 (£15,608) reward on Thursday to catch the killers of a Saudi Arabian diplomat, a day after he was gunned down in an attack that security authorities have blamed on al Qaeda.

-The killing on Wednesday of Khaled al-Enizi, a military attache at the Saudi embassy, and his Yemeni bodyguard underscored the challenges facing the U.S.-allied state since an uprising last year that ousted president Ali Abdullah Saleh.
+The killing on Wednesday of Khaled al-Enizi, a military officer at the Saudi embassy, and his Yemeni bodyguard underscored the challenges facing the U.S.-allied state since an uprising last year that ousted President Ali Abdullah Saleh.

-A Yemeni security committee offered a reward of 5 million rials ($25,000) for any information leading to the killers, state news agency Saba said.
+A Yemeni security committee offered a reward of five million rials ($25,000) for any information leading to the killers, state news agency Saba said.

 Dressed as security officers, the attackers blocked a car carrying Enizi, an aide to the Saudi military attache, and opened fire, the security committee said in a statement.
 The diplomat and his guard died instantly.